26 May What is the Legal Requirement for Fire Risk Assessments

 Who is responsible for carrying out a fire risk assessment?

-Are there different kinds of fire risk assessment?
+Are there different kinds of fire risk assessments?

-A full-scale audit includes all of the elements of an audit, including the inspection of your premises to ensure compliance with fire safety regulations.
-This type of audit is typically performed by an external body such as the local fire brigade.
+Every component of an audit, including the inspection of your property to verify compliance with fire safety laws, is included in a full-scale audit.
+This kind of audit is often carried out by an outside organization, such the neighborhood fire department.

 An audit that focuses on specific areas or concerns is only concerned with one area or concern, such as ensuring compliance with building regulations or ensuring all employees have been trained in the use of extinguishers.
 This type of audit can be conducted internally or externally, depending on your needs and resources at any given time.